tarwn/lessthandot-hugo/blogs/content/posts/2012-01-24-a-comparison-of-relational-database.md

   * MySQL
   * PostgreSQL

-Having this information at my fingertips, able to be presented to a client or a project manager I&#8217;m working with, has been invaluable.
+Having this information at my fingertips, able to be presented to a client or a project manager I'm working with, has been invaluable.
 I hope this reference can be of value to you too!

 ### [Cheatsheet: RDBMS Comparison][1]